NUTRITION AND MENTAL HEALTH

 A person’s energy drops drastically if any step in the energy pathway is blocked by nutrient deficiencies, toxic metals, toxic chemicals, infection or other problems.
 It is not wonder many people seek out caffeinated beverages or other stimulants to keep going today!

-The other important factor in a person’s energy level is the metabolic or oxidation rate.
+Another important factor in a person’s energy level is the metabolic or oxidation rate.
 We prefer the more exact term, the oxidation rate.
 It is the rate at which energy is made available to the cells in the body.

 In addition to energy loss, specific emotional and behavioral symptoms are associated with a fast or an excessively slow oxidation rate.